mitjap/cuda-toolkit/README.md

 **Required with matrix builds**

 Add suffix to the log file name which gets uploaded as an artifact.
 This **has** to be set when running a matrix build.
-The log file already contains the OS type (Linux/Windows) and install method (local/network) but it is not aware of other matrix variables, so add those here.
+The log file is not aware of matrix variables, so add those here.

 For example if you use multiple linux distros: